Terms of service

 17. Changes to these Terms

 We may update these Terms from time to time.
-For material changes, we'll give Customer at least [EDIT: 30 days] notice by email or in-app before the change takes effect.
+For material changes, we'll give Customer at least 30 days notice by email or in-app before the change takes effect.
 Continued use of the Service after a change takes effect means you accept the updated Terms.
 For non-material changes (typo fixes, clarifications), the change takes effect when posted.

 18. Notices